 However, whilst we highly recommend WordPress, you do need to be aware of a few things that many website companies might not point out to you, and which might impact your overall cost of ownership or necessitate additional time that you spend on your website.

 1. Keeping WordPress updated

 You can do these updates yourself, provided your developer has given you administrator access.
-It only takes a minute or two, but there is a small chance you will hit problems – for example, if your server doesn’t transfer all the files, if a plugin won’t work with the new version.
+It only takes a minute or two, but there is a small chance you will hit problems – for example, if your server doesn’t transfer all the files, or if there is a plugin conflict with the new version.

 So, find out from your developer whether they offer a maintenance scheme to keep your site up-to-date.

 If they don’t, you might like to take a look at our own WordPress maintenance package here!

 Just like WordPress itself, plugins get updated for the same reasons.
 Also with plugins, try to make sure that your developer sources these plugins from the WordPress plugin repository.
 Although not perfect, it is more likely that these plugins would have been tested rigorously, maintained regularly, and are less likely to be poorly coded and with security loopholes.

 3. Don’t expect your developer to know everything about WordPress

 WordPress is a big platform.
 There are thousands of themes and tens of thousands of plugins that can be used to improve your website’s form and function.
 In addition, there are hooks and filters that can be used to modify the behaviour of core WordPress code.
 This is huge, and as experienced WordPress developers ourselves, we know that we’ll never know everything.
 However, a good developer will know where to look, and will almost certainly know more than a friend down the pub!